Skip to main content

 Adding to cart… The item has been added

-Margaret's Hope TGFOP Darjeeling Tea is a 2nd Flush Darjeeling with a distinctive 'muscatel' flavour and hints of blackcurrants that create an almost wine like taste.
+Margaret's Hope Darjeeling Tea (TGFOP) is a 2nd Flush Darjeeling with a distinctive muscatel flavour and hints of blackcurrants that create an almost wine-like taste.
 Nestled in the picturesque hills of Darjeeling, India, Margaret's Hope Tea Estate has a rich history and a unique story behind its name.
 This enchanting tea garden produces some of the world's finest teas and carries a tale of love, loss, and legacy.

 Geographical and Historical Context